Support Being Tea Scholarships!

 Since founding Being Tea, I’ve structured everything I offer to be as financially accessible as possible.

-This includes sliding scale options for my education membership program, to affordable options for small business support, and sliding scale tuition for our teacher training program.
+This includes sliding scale options for our membership program, to affordable options for small business support, and a variety of tuition tiers for our teacher training program.
+(Click to read more)

-One antidote to this is creating intentional space to give freely, uplift, and invest in a more equitable future.
-Scholarships are a potent way to break down barriers, restoring equity in who gets the privilege of access to education and support.
+One antidote to this is creating intentional space to give freely, uplift, and invest in a fair, equitable future.
+Scholarships are a potent way to break down barriers for determining who gets the privilege of access to education and support.

 Who can apply for Being Tea scholarships?